clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 ====================================================================================
 incremental: true

 We have the date the songs first charted, but not the dates for later weeks.
-We can calculate these now that the data is tidy:
+We can calculate these now that the data are tidy:

 ```r